Ben Ferencz, last living Nuremberg prosecutor of Nazis, dies

 With the war crimes trials winding down, Ferencz went to work for a consortium of Jewish charitable groups to help Holocaust survivors regain properties, homes, businesses, art works, Torah scrolls, and other Jewish religious items that had been confiscated from them by the Nazis.
 He also later assisted in negotiations that would lead to compensation to the Nazi victims.

 In later decades, Ferencz championed the creation of an international court which could prosecute any government’s leaders for war crimes.
-Those dreams were realized in 2002 with establishment of the International Criminal Court in The Hague, though its effectiveness has been limited by the failure of countries like the United State to participate.
+Those dreams were realized in 2002 with establishment of the International Criminal Court in The Hague, though its effectiveness has been limited by the failure of countries like the United States to participate.

 Ferencz is survived by a son and three daughters.
 His wife died in 2019.